 Ireland is one of the best countries to pursue LLM, as its universities are among the top 100 in law education.
 Irish universities provide one-year Master of Law degree options to students.
-The flexible courses allow students to choose from various modules across fields such as business, human rights or international law.
+The flexible courses allow students to choose from various modules, such as business, human rights or international law.
 The global law module mainly enables them to find work opportunities in other parts of the world.
 Studying in Ireland is also attractive because the country allows students to apply for a post-study work visa to stay in Ireland for two years after graduation and start their international career.

 After graduation, students can get hired as paralegals, associate attorneys, legal advisors, legal officers, and experimental lawyers in the country.
-Salaries can generally vary according to work experience, employer size and location, and other factors.
+Salaries vary according to work experience, employer size and location, and other factors.
 However, according to Payscale, a graduate with an LLM degree can earn around €61,000 per year.

-If you wish to study for a Master of Law at a prestigious Irish university, book a free consultation with SI-Ireland today to start your application
+If you wish to study for a Master of Law at a prestigious Irish university, book a free consultation with SI-Ireland today to start your application.

 Best Universities to Study LLM in Ireland

-1. University College Cork
+2. University College Cork

 University College Cork was established in 1845 as one of the Queen's Colleges in Cork.
 One of Ireland's prestigious universities, it offers the Masters in Law programme through the College of Business and Law.